hieuk09/hieuk09.github.io/_posts/2025-06-04-victory-makes-it-worthwhile.md

 and perhaps, a form of self-punishment.

 Why does this fictional moment matter?
 Because, if we're honest, many of us have walked in Vearn's shoes.
-We've let pride dictate our actions, choosing to "win" a minor battle at the expense of a greater, more meaningful victory.
+We've let pride and anger dictate our actions, choosing to "win" a minor battle at the expense of a greater, more meaningful victory.
 We've sacrificed things we hold dear - relationships, opportunities, principles - all to achieve a small triumph that momentarily soothes our ego or reaffirms our self-worth.

-But as Vearn's story tragically illustrates, even monumental sacrifices born of wounded pride don't guarantee the desired outcome.
+But as Vearn’s story tragically illustrates, acting rashly on intense emotions doesn’t guarantee the desired outcome.
 He still lost.
-When we allow pride to cloud our judgment, we risk not only the larger war but also the very "small victory" we so desperately chase.
+Perhaps if Vearn had paused to truly experience his anger and understand its origins - the fear, the wounded sense of self - his judgment might not have been so clouded.
+When we don't stop to reflect on why we feel such powerful emotions, we risk not only the larger 'war' but also the very 'small victory' we impulsively chase.

-So, if "victory makes it all worthwhile," perhaps we should consider what true victory entails, especially when our pride is on the line.
-Sometimes, the wisest course, the one that leads to a more significant, lasting success, is to acknowledge our limits and choose our battles carefully.
-Indeed, sometimes, as Reigen from "Mob Psycho" aptly put it: "It's fine to run away."
+So, if "victory makes it all worthwhile", then the first battleground we must master is within ourselves.
+Acknowledging our limits, choosing our engagements wisely, and defining what victory truly means for us - these all require a clear mind.
+To achieve that clarity, especially when emotions surge, the essential step is that pause for self-reflection.
+As the ancient general Sun Tzu so aptly put it:

+"Understand yourselves, understand your enemies and you will win all battles."